tomduck/pandoc-fignos/README.md

     included in your pandoc template via `\usepackage{cleveref}`), otherwise they are faked.
 Non-breaking spaces are always used.

-For all other formats the figure numbers, caption name, and clever references are hard-coded into the output.
+For all other formats the numbers, caption name, and clever references are hard-coded into the output.

 Links are constructed for both html and pdf output.